keidrun/dept/README.md

                  'json2yaml' or 'yaml2json'                             [string]
   --file, -f     Specify a JSON or YAML file with 'add', 'json2yaml'
                  or 'yaml2json'                                         [string]
-  --filename, -n  Specify a filename of a JSON template file with
+  --filename, -n  Specify a filename of a JSON or YAML file with 'export',
-                  'export', 'json2yaml' or 'yaml2json'                  [string]
+                  'json2yaml' or 'yaml2json'                            [string]
-  --out-dir, -o   Specify an output directory path to export a JSON template
+  --out-dir, -o   Specify an output directory path to export a JSON or YAML
                   file with 'export', 'json2yaml' or 'yaml2json'        [string] --help, -h     Show help                                             [boolean]
 ```